caspar/caspar.cc/content/blog/hzb/index.md

 description: DAAD RISE Scholarship and DURF Grant
 ---

-In 2017 I won a scholarship from the German Academic Exchange Service (DAAD) to do summer research at the Leibniz Institute of Surface Engineering (IOM) and Helmholtz Zentrum Berlin (HZB) with the Electron Spectroscopy Group.
+I spent most of 2017 at the Leibniz Institute of Surface Engineering (IOM) and Helmholtz Zentrum Berlin (HZB) with the Electron Spectroscopy Group through a scholarship from the German Government (DAAD RISE).
 My summer began with a two-­week long experimental campaign at the BESSY II Synchrotron, where our group examined Interatomic Coulombic Decay (ICD) processes using time­-of­-flight (ToF) electron­e-electron coincidence spectroscopy on a liquid jet.
 I plotted these coincidences on a 2D ToF map using a custom Python script to determine the energies of ICD channels in our samples.
 I made figures for a poster presented at a Gordon Research Conference, on which I was an author.
+My work was also included in a [paper](./caspar-lant-paper-1.pdf) in the AIP journal _Review of Scientific Instruments_

 <figure class="kg-card kg-image-card">